powercord-org/powercord-backend/docs/1-your-first-plugin/0-basics.md

   3. heygirl

 >warn
-> For the time being, you cannot mark plugins are required dependencies, if a plugin you listed is not installed, it
+> For the time being, you cannot mark plugins are required dependencies.
+If a plugin you listed is not installed, it
 > will be ignored.

 ### `nsfw` key